 - The Wigs I Bought:

 - Other Online Shops:

 The Fine Thin Hair Dilemma: Halos, Wigs & Toppers

 Let’s catch up first with my first line of defense for thin hair….

-FAV HAIR PRODUCTS (best hair products for fine straight hair):
+FAV HAIR PRODUCTS (hair products for fine straight hair that worked for me):

 These are the latest products I have been using.
 As you may have read in my previous posts, I am a sucker for a new product that promises any kind of body for lifeless, too soft, thin hair.
 I think I’ve tried them all.. lol!

 - These days my favorite fall back shampoo is OGX Biotin & Collagen Shampoo & OGX Biotin & Collagen Conditioner.
 Every time I try something new I always seem to gravitate back to this brand.
-I love that it is sulfur-free but still lathers really well.
-The conditioner is one if the best I’ve tried that does not weigh the hair down.
-Only use a dime sized amount and only on the ends of the hair.
+I love that it is sulfate-free but still lathers really well.
+The conditioner is one of the best I’ve tried that does not weigh the hair down.
+Only use a dime-sized amount and only on the ends of the hair.